 - Multidisciplinary proposals: Memory as a thematic, ephemeral and complex focal point.
 Writing poems in matches so that poetry continues with Robert Walser through Santiago de Compostela, allowing the writer’s creative freedom to burst into the city.

 Remembering in suicide notes of those who left us by their own free will or how we make progress in reviewing our past in Antes.
 Recalling in depth the classics in a new contemporary vision with Romeo and Juliet based on Prokofiev

 And with the French Toujours après Minuit, evoking their first work at the end of the 20th century; past and present are linked more than ever by words and gestures.

-- The inherent innovation of the companies: Matarile and Voadora continue to examine their themes, modifying an obsolete theatre of clichéd forms and giving rise to their way of displaying new formats.
+- The inherent innovation of the companies: Matarile continues to examine herself , modifying an obsolete theatre of clichéd forms and giving rise to their way of displaying new formats.

 The Sleepwalk Collective also continues along this line of innovation, recreating a subversive space and a discourse from the origin of our childhood thoughts traced by the pencil of Walt Disney.

 From Japan, the video-event of Hiroaki Umeda will allow us to experience his dance in real time, at a distance of thousands of kilometres.

 - Site specific: By using spaces and exploring them, Ana Matey,

 Nuria Sotelo, María Roja, Kirenia Martínez, Paula Quintas, Begoña Cuquejo and Clara Ferrao will all fuse their bodies with the City of Culture and vice versa, through a single and unrepeatable journey